-On behalf of the executive committee, I am looking forward to welcoming you to our April 2019 meeting in Salt Lake City.
+On behalf of the executive committee, welcome to our April 2019 meeting in Salt Lake City.
 Our theme this year, Embracing the Brave New World: Higher Education and the Future of Work, engages current workforce training and education challenges for community colleges.
-We will also learn about how advances in Artificial Intelligence, robotics and technology promise to radically change the nature of work and, perhaps, the role of higher education in preparing the workforce of the future.
-We are looking forward to presentations from national experts, from industry and education leaders, and we will hear from panels about best practices, the latest research, and training partnerships with K-12, business and industry.
+We will also learn about how advances in artificial intelligence (AI), robotics, and technology promise to radically change the nature of work and, perhaps, the role of higher education in preparing the workforce of the future.
+We are looking forward to presentations from national experts, from industry and education leaders, and we will hear from panels about best practices, the latest research, and training partnerships with K-12, business, and industry.
 Our hope is that these sessions and activities generate meaningful discussion and enrichment for all participants.

 I am especially excited that annual meeting participants will have an opportunity to tour Salt Lake Community College's new, state of the art Westpointe Workforce Training and Education Center, which opened in August 2018.
-This facility is a model of successful partnerships between higher education, government, business and industry for delivering high quality technology training to meet business, industry and community needs for decades to come. (https://bit.ly/2zUYzMv)
+This facility is a model of successful partnerships between higher education, government, business, and industry for delivering high quality technology training to meet business, industry, and community needs for decades to come.

-The 2019 Alliance annual meeting will be a great opportunity for provosts, academic vice presidents, administrators, our generous sponsors, and community college partners and stakeholders to engage, interrogate, reflect and embrace the brave new world of higher education.
+The 2019 Alliance annual meeting is a great opportunity for provosts, academic vice presidents, administrators, our generous sponsors, and community college partners and stakeholders to engage, interrogate, reflect, and embrace the brave new world of higher education.